briancaffey/RedLM/ARTICLE.md

 NVIDIA’s contests are “global developer contests”, but the contests so far are not open to developers in India and China.
 This is probably due to local rules and regulations governing how contests, prizes and taxes work.
 It is too bad; I would love to see what types of applications would come from participants in these countries.
 Also, there are also a lot of really interesting developments happening in the LLM space in both China and India!

 The LLMs I used in this project were developed by some of the Chinese AI companies, and they are competitive with LLMs from Western countries on LLM benchmarks despite having access to fewer GPU resources.
-[Kaifu Lee mentioned in a Bloomberg interview](https://www.youtube.com/watch?v=UitJxc9LE60) that the scarcity of GPU resources in China will force Chinese engineers to innvovate in new ways to gain an advantage.
+[Kaifu Lee mentioned in a Bloomberg interview](https://www.youtube.com/watch?v=UitJxc9LE60) that the scarcity of GPU resources in China will force Chinese engineers to innovate in new ways to gain an advantage.
 One example of this we saw recently was when Chinese hardware hackers doubled the usable memory of the RTX 4090D (a variant of the RTX 4090 card with lower processing power to comply with US export regulations for China - the D stands for Dragon, apparently!).

 ![RTX 4090D 48GB](/static/redlm/RTX4090D.jpg)

 Also, the team behind NVIDIA's TensorRT-LLM seems to be mostly Chinese NVIDIA employees in Beijing (from my observations of GitHub contributor profiles).
 This might be why the TensorRT-LLM LLM API has such good support for Chinese language models!
 I recommend the [Dwarkesh Patel podcast episode with @Asianometry and Dylan Patel of Semianalysis](https://www.youtube.com/watch?v=pE3KKUKXcTM) for interesting look at China's role in the semiconductor industry.

 NVIDIA recently concluded it's AI Summit in Mumbai.
-I was intruiged by the fact that Hindi has unique challenges that have have limited the development of Hindi LLMs compared to the development of English and Chinese LLMs.
-In a converstation with Jensen Huang, Indian industrial titan and CEO of Reliance Industries Mukesh Ambani spoke about his aspirations and ambition for India to overcome these challenges and develop a Hindi LLM.
-In a viral moment Mukesh Ambani shared that through devotion to attaining knowledge through the Hindu godess of knowledge Swathi, India will be met by the Godess of prosperity, Lakshmi.
+I was intrigued by the fact that Hindi has unique challenges that have have limited the development of Hindi LLMs compared to the development of English and Chinese LLMs.
+In a conversation with Jensen Huang, Indian industrial titan and CEO of Reliance Industries Mukesh Ambani spoke about his aspirations and ambition for India to overcome these challenges and develop a Hindi LLM.
+In a viral moment Mukesh Ambani shared that through devotion to attaining knowledge through the Hindu Goddess of knowledge Sarawati, India will be met by the Goddess of prosperity, Lakshmi.
 Just a few days later [NVIDIA Unveils Nemotron-4-Mini-Hindi-4B: AI for India's 500 Million Hindi Speakers](https://indiaai.gov.in/article/nvidia-unveils-nemotron-4-mini-hindi-4b-ai-for-india-s-500-million-hindi-speakers).

 ![Mukesh Ambani](/static/redlm/mukesh_ambani.png)